Notre Dame Cathedral – A masterpiece of Gothic architecture

 The tympanum is carved with a scene representing the Coronation of the Virgin Mary.

-Two sculptures representing King St. Louis and his wife Marguerite of Provence, the two sponsors of this work, once were at the base of the door.
+Two sculptures representing King St. Louis and his wife Marguerite of Provence, who sponsored its creation, once were at the base of the door.

-A very clear Eastern influence, probably introduced by the Crusaders on their return from the Holy Land, is reflected in the style of the lower low relief which resembles a tapestry.
+A very clear Eastern influence, probably introduced by the Crusaders on their return from the Holy Land, is reflected in the style of the lower low relief.

-He built the magnificent Cloisters Portal in the 1240s and topped it with the equally magnificent north rose window.
+Jean de Chelles built the magnificent Cloisters Portal in the 1240s and topped it with the superb north rose window.

 The Cloisters Door is located a few steps away from the Porte Rouge.